Nexedi/jio/docs/complex_queries.rst

 In jIO, a complex query can ask a storage server to select, filter, sort, or limit a document list before sending it back.
-If the server is not able to do so, the complex query tool can act on the retreived list by itself.
+If the server is not able to do so, the complex query tool can do the filtering by itself on the client.
 Only the ``allDocs()`` method can use complex queries.

 A query can either be a string (using a specific language useful for writing